US journalist jailed in Myanmar for months heads home

 “I’m feeling all right physically,” a bearded Fenster, in baggy drawstring pants and a knit hat, told journalists after landing in Doha, Qatar, which he passed through on his way home.
 “It’s just the same privations and things that come with any form of incarceration. … The longer it drags on, the more worried you are that it’s just never going to end.”

+He said he was not starved or beaten while in custody and was “happy to be on my way home.”
 While jailed, Fenster told his lawyer that he believed he had COVID-19, though prison authorities denied that.

 Fenster, the managing editor of online magazine Frontier Myanmar, was convicted Friday of spreading false or inflammatory information, contacting illegal organizations and violating visa regulations.
 Days before his conviction, he learned he had been charged with additional violations that put him at risk of a life sentence.